gracco/sysadmin-interview-questions/README.md

   - Public keys, they are used to authenticate users in the server.

 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
-  - The permission for authorized_keys file, and .ssh folder, as the path from authorized_keys file needs to be /home/user/.ssh/authorized_keys and right spelled.
+  - The permission for authorized_keys file, and .ssh folder, as the path from authorized_keys file needs to be /home/user/.ssh/authorized_keys and right spelled, or your private key has the wrong permission.

 * Did you ever create RPM's, DEB's or solaris pkg's?
   - yes using fpm, and using dpkg or rpm.